In Exercises 25–29, use DeMoivre's Theorem to find the indicated ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 25–29, use DeMoivre's Theorem to find the indicated power of the complex number.
-Write answers in rectangular form. (−2 − 2i)⁵
+Write answers in rectangular form.
+[12 (cos π/14 + i sin π/14)]⁷

 Verified Solution